clemsos/writings/_quora/2018-07-16-What-are-the-special-advantages-which-Chinese-Internet-companies-in-China-have-compared-to-Internet-companies-in-other-countries.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What are the special advantages which Chinese Internet companies in China have compared to Internet companies in other countries? - Quora
+    What are the special advantages which
+    Chinese Internet companies in China have compared to Internet companies in other countries? - Quora
 ---